-The OIG did not open any new allegation cases during the recent six-month period.
-There were no prior open cases to start the period.
+The OIG opened one new allegation case during the recent six-month period.
+There were no prior open cases to start the period and the new case remains open at the end of the period.
 No criminal investigations were performed during the period.